Alex Neil: Why my Sunderland side are about to face their biggest test yet

-Alex Neil explains why his Sunderland side are about to face their biggest test yet
+Sheffield United v Sunderland: Alex Neil explains why his side are about to face their biggest test yet

 Alex Neil feels Sunderland are about to face their biggest test yet since returning to the Championship.